chuck-stein/EasyAnimator/README - experience review.txt

 always extensively review a complex program before providing it to a client, since there are countless little mistakes that can be overlooked, such as typing 'Y' instead of 'X'.
-We also learned from our new providers' code that our controller was slightly coupled to our view in the way we displayed error popups (assuming a Swing-based view was a JFrame, when it could be an adapter).
+We also learned from our new providers' code that our controller was slightly coupled to our view in the way we displayed error popups (assuming a animator view was a JFrame, when it could be an adapter/other GUI).
 Additionally, their code showed us that other students interpreted the assignments similar to how we did, in terms of comparable data structures and listener interfaces.